Learn the Wedding Lingo

 - Day of Coordinator: The ideal choice for couples who may not want (or be able to afford) a full-service planner but still want a pro the day of the wedding to assure everything goes smoothly.

 - Venue Coordinator: An employee of the wedding reception venue that acts as a liaison between the bride and groom and the venue’s operations team.
-Every venue’s Coordinator’s roles may vary, but typically their focus is solely to deliver their contracted services and oversee the building as a whole.
+The role and responsibilities of a venue coordinator may vary, but typically their focus is solely to deliver their contracted services and oversee the building as a whole.

 - Food & Beverage Minimum: This is your contracted minimum spend with your caterer, regardless of whether they are through your venue or independent from the space.
 In most cases, it does not include venue rental fees, service fees or taxes.
 Be sure you’re clear on what counts towards your minimum.
 Please please understand that your food and beverage minimum is NOT an estimate of your actual spend.